Dactylioceras

-Dactylioceras was a widespread genus of ammonites from the Lower Jurassic period, approximately 180 million years ago (mya).
+Dactylioceras was a widespread genus of ammonites from the Lower Jurassic period, approximately 180 million years ago (mya).Like many other ammonites, the genus Dactylioceras is extremely important in biostratigraphy, being a key index fossil for identifying their region of the Jurassic.
+It had a nearly cosmopolitan distribution during the time it existed.

 Etymology

-The name Dactylioceras comes from the Greek dactyl, meaning “finger”, and refers to the shell's branching ribs.
+The name Dactylioceras comes from the Greek dactyl, meaning “finger”, and keras, meaning "horn" and refers to the shell's branching ribs.

 Description

 Dactylioceras are generally small, averaging 65 mm in diameter.
 They have a strong, ribbed shell.
 The ribs are slightly inclined forward, running over the outer edge, and either simple or forking at outer end.
 Though they eventually died out 180 mya, their style of ribbing was copied by numerous subsequent ammonite genera until the whole group became extinct 66 million years ago with the dinosaurs.

 Ecology

 Dactylioceras probably lived by scavenging on the sea floor.
 Mass mortality specimens of Dactylioceras are common, and perhaps suggest that these ammonites may often have died shortly after spawning.
 The dead shells were probably gently washed up into a shell bank on the margins of the Lower Jurassic seas.
 Flow tank experiments show that Dactylioceras was probably a slow swimmer.
+It was likely prey for larger marine animals at the time including several belemnites.